• Home

 The Key of Filament Wound FRP Pipe

 Filament wound FRP pipe is a type of fiberglass-reinforced plastic pipe manufactured using a process known as filament winding.
 This process involves winding continuous strands of glass fiber, which are impregnated with a resin, around a rotating mandrel in a precise pattern.
 The result is a strong, lightweight, and corrosion-resistant pipe suitable for various applications in industries such as water treatment, chemical processing, and oil and gas.
 Filament wound FRP pipe is known for its exceptional strength-to-weight ratio, durability, and resistance to harsh environmental conditions.
-CBRO Fiberglass specializes in producing high-quality filament wound FRP pipes designed to meet the demands of a wide range of industrial applications.
+CBRO Fiberglass specializes in producing high-quality filament wound FRP pipes and filament wound fiberglass tubing designed to meet the demands of a wide range of industrial applications.
+Our commitment to quality ensures that our products provide exceptional performance, durability, and reliability in various environments.

 What are the Advantages of Filament Wound FRP Pipe